Emilprivate/Esd.SSR/Notes/Android-SR.md

 ### Genymotion
 - With Genymotion I've downloaded the `Google Pixel XL` device emulator with Android 6.0 due to root restrictions on a personal use license of Genymotion.
 The reason we want root (only with 7.1 and over) is due to some certification injection we're gonna do later in the sessions, however, `Android 7.1` and over is only required due to some applications not supporting older Android versions, this should not be a problem as one is getting started.
 - It's important to enable USB debugging in Developer options of the emulator.
-Developer options can be enabled by tabbing "Buid number" under "About phone".
+Developer options can be enabled by tabbing x7 on "Build number" under "About phone".

 ### ADB & Frida
 - Ensure that ADB is in your path environment (should be added automatically on linux atleast)